+THE OFFERTORY.
 YOUNG ENGLAND PUSEYISM v.
-OLD ENGLAND PUSEYISM.
+OLD ENGLAND PUSEYISM

 No one will deny that the Church has ever been the most impudent beggar, and the most daring robber; and, just now, when the public mind is bent upon the belief that Mother Church has become contemptible by the neglect of her most important duties, the Old Dame seeks to shelter herself from well-merited national reproach by the revival of one of her most obnoxious practices.
 In olden times, when each parish was a kind of common pasturage for its own flock, and the homely Catholic priest was the single shepherd of the flock, the custom of collecting alms from those who could spare to relieve those who were in want, existed, and the responsibility of distribution was cheerfully vested in the shepherd.
-On the enactment of the 43rd of Elizabeth, the necessity for the system of pewbegging ceased; and since then the practice of begging alms in the church for the relief of the poor has fallen into disuse.
-Young England has hit on the expedient of reviving the poor man's "stake in the hedge," by means of allotments of land; and OLD ENGLAND, that is, THE STATE CHURCH HIERARCHY, thinks of reviving his "stake" on the platter; and a great war consequently rages between the Times, as the representative of "Young England Puseyism," and the Bishop of London, as the representaout confidence that we so appear; a confidence as well for their protection as for the accomplishment of tive of "Old England Puseyism."
-In this dispute the Times has out-mastered its opponent at fearful odds while, if anything was wanting to complete the victory over the Right Reverend Father in God, a letter in the Times of Wednesday, under the signature of "SILVESTER." has cleuched the business.
-"SILVESTER" very properly, Meeting recently held in Sheffield; the most important, which the system of pew-begging existed, or whether it feature in the proceedings being the communication made. ever existed or not, comes to the rational conclusion that by Mr. Duncombe, in his letter to Mr. Drury, and the the offering cannot be voluntary, but must be compulsory. land should constitute one grand feature in their move- tation, and even dread, are calculated to extract what perhaps prudence would otherwise have withheld; and The irresistible use made by Mr. Duncombe in the the writer further adds, that even if the revival of the House of Commons of the system of restriction resorted system was necessary, he doubts the fitness of Statetising renegade, the unjust judge, the partial magis- arguments that was or could be adduced in favour of a The beggar in Gil Blas solicited alms with a gun in one trate, the over-reaching landlord, the "screwing" Ten Hours' Bill, and a principle which, from its justice hand and a plate in the other; while, with less boldness, employer, and the hard-hearted task-master, we and efficiency, has been partially adopted, and is about to but not less threat to the non-contributor, the Right have a "whip of scorpions," which shall be be universally enforced, by the Colliers and other Trades; Rev. Prelate would make his appeal with damnation in unceasingly and vigorously applied.
-In us, neither and to the objections-to the strained objections-ad- one hand and the platter in the other.
-If this offentony struggling humanity nor helpless innocence shall duced by the Sheffield Independent to the wholesome prin- has again become necessary, the best way to destroy the necessity for its revival is to restore the 43d of Elizabeth, The Sheffield Independent has done all that we could re- by which the minister of the gospel was spared the humiquire, and more than we could have expected, to place liation of begging.
-We very much doubt that the poor in of "OLD ENGLAND'S" new project.
-When the Church is in danger "the noble army of Martyrs" are ever ready to appear as warriors in arms, or jugglers with pea and thimble; either to preserve a pious ascendancy through blood, or to allay rising discontent by a timely juggle.
+On the enactment of the 43rd of Elizabeth, the necessity for the system of pewegging ceased; and since then the practice of begging alms in the church for the relief of the poor has fallen into disuse.
+Young England has hit on the expedient of reviving the poor man's "stake in the hedge," by means of allotments of land; and OLD ENGLAND, that is, THE STATE CHURCH HIERARCHY, thinks of reviving his "stake" on the platter; and a great war consequently rages between the Times, as the representative of "Young England Puseyism," and the Bishop of London, as the representative of "OLD ENGLAND Puseyism."
+In this dispute the Times has out-mastered its opponent at fearful odds: while, if anything was wanting to complete the victory over the Right Reverend Father in God, a letter in the Times of Wednesday, under the signature of "SILVESTER," has clenched the business.
+"SILVESTER" very properly without perplexing himself much about the period at which the system of pew-begging existed, or whether it ever existed or not, comes to the rational conclusion that the offering cannot be voluntary, but must be compulsory He shows how all the feelings of shame, sensibility, ostentation, and even dread, are calculated to extract wha perhaps prudence would otherwise have withheld; and the writer further adds, that even if the revival of the system was necessary, he doubts the fitness of State-Church parsons to give it effect.

+The beggar in Gil Blas solicited alms with a gun in on hand and a plate in the other; while, with less boldness but not less threat to the non-contributor, the Right Rev. Prelate would make his appeal with damnation in one hand and the platter in the other.
+If this OFFERTORY liation of begging.
+We very much doubt that the poor in of "OLD ENGLAND's" new project.